dhis2/design-system/atoms/avatar.md

 ![](../images/avatar-sizes.png)

 Avatars are available in five sizes.
-The default size is 'medium'.
+The default size is `medium`.
 Use the size avatar that represents how important the user information is.
 Often an avatar is supporting information, so it doesn't need to be displayed too large.

 ---

 ## Types

-There are different types of avatar depending on the metadata available for a user.
+There are two different types of avatar depending on the metadata available for a user.
 If available, the default avatar displays the user uploaded profile picture.
-If a profile picture is not available the user initials are displayed (JC for Joe Cooper).
-If the user initials are not available, or there are issues with the character-set (for example, non-latin characters), a default icon is displayed instead.
+If a profile picture isn't available, or suitable, the user initials are displayed (JC for Joe Cooper).

 ---